-In the non-parametric models we included in our simulation study for comparison, hyperparameters that control the degree of regularization need to be chosen.
+In the nonparametric models we included in our simulation study for comparison, hyperparameters that control the degree of regularization need to be chosen.
 This can potentially introduce bias when fitted values from the nonparametric models are used directly in substitution estimators.
 This so-called regularization or plug-in bias may partly explain why the corresponding estimates did not improve consistently with increasing sample size.
-Recent methodological work has developed approaches to address this issue.
+Recent methodological work has proposed approaches to address this issue.
 For example, Chernozhukov et al. \cite{chernozhukov2018double} introduced double/debiased machine learning, which corrects for bias by constructing orthogonal estimating equations combined with cross-fitting, and Yiu et al. \cite{yiu2025semiparametric} proposed semiparametric posterior corrections, which post-process posteriors to restore valid inference.
-Efficient influence-function (EIF) based estimators have also been applied; Yu \& Elwert \cite{yu2025nonparametric} developed a one-step EIF based estimator that eliminates the bias of naive substitution estimators while allowing flexible ML estimation of nuisance components via cross-fitting, and Hines et al. \cite{hines2022variable} constructed EIF-based estimators to obtain valid treatment effect variable importance measures under flexible outcome modeling.
-Although addressing regularization bias is an important direction, developing or applying these correction methods is beyond the scope of our present work.
-In the present manuscript our main focus was on parametric models, as fitting mixed effects regression models is conventional in hospital profiling due to the large number of categories being compared.
+Yu \& Elwert \cite{yu2025nonparametric} developed one-step Efficient influence-function (EIF) based estimators that eliminate the bias of naive substitution estimators while allowing flexible ML estimation of nuisance components via cross-fitting, and Hines et al. \cite{hines2022variable} constructed EIF-based estimators to obtain valid treatment effect variable importance measures under flexible outcome modeling.
+Although addressing regularization bias is an important direction, developing or applying these correction methods is beyond the scope of our present work, which focused on new disparity-relevant variance components and their causal interpretation.
+For estimation, we mainly relied on parametric models, as fitting mixed effects regression models is conventional in hospital profiling due to the large number of categories being compared.